juicedata/juicefs/docs/en/introduction/introduction.md

 The JuiceFS file system consists of three parts:

-1. **JuiceFS Client**: coordinating implementation of object storage and metadata engine and file system interfaces such as POSIX, Hadoop, Kubernetes CSI Driver, S3 Gateway, etc..
+1. **JuiceFS Client**: Coordinates object storage and metadata engine as well as implementation of file system interfaces such as POSIX, Hadoop, Kubernetes CSI Driver, S3 Gateway.
-2. **Data Storage**: storing data in different media such as local disk, public or private cloud object storage, HDFS, etc.
+2. **Data Storage**: Stores data, with supports of a variety of data storage media, e.g., local disk, public or private cloud object storage, and HDFS.
-3. **Metadata Engine**: storing the corresponding metadata that contains information of file name, file size, permission group, creation and modification time and directory structure, etc., on multiple engines, e.g., Redis, MySQL, and TiKV.
+3. **Metadata Engine**: Stores the corresponding metadata that contains information of file name, file size, permission group, creation and modification time and directory structure, etc., with supports of different metadata engines, e.g., Redis, MySQL and TiKV.

 ![image](../images/juicefs-arch-new.png)